 PIP pays for medical bills plus lost time from work and some other things like permanent disability, etc. It also has a cap, but in most policies, you won’t have to pay them back if the at-fault driver is found.

 If that isn’t available, then many policies have an uninsured/underinsured provisions that will pay out when there is an accident involving a vehicle (even if it’s not yours) for some of your losses if there is no insurance or too little insurance.
 Depending on the policy, this may cover some of the driver’s losses.

-Do I need an Attorney for a Hit-and-Run?
+Do I need an Attorney When a Driver Flees the Scene?

 Most of these questions and more can be answered by a competent attorney, one who knows the law regarding hit-and-run accidents and one that is experienced with insurance companies.
 Even if you don’t hire an attorney, you owe it to yourself to talk to one.
 Then you can make the decision informed and knowing what you are getting into if you decide to go it alone.

 Contact a Tampa Auto Accident Lawyer

 After any crash, contact an attorney if there is a serious injury or loss of a loved one.
-Auto Injury Rhino is the powerful, results-driven law firm, that takes Insurance Companies and Bullies “head on!”
+RHINO Lawyers is the powerful, results-driven law firm, that takes Insurance Companies and Bullies “head-on!”

 Anyone injured due to the negligence of another driver in Florida may should us for a free consultation.
-Our legal team will offer you advice to help you get the compensation you deserve.
+Our personal injury team will offer you advice to help you get the compensation you deserve.